Kirity/fargate-cicd-demo/README.md

 `AWS::ECS::Service`: it defines the configuration over the task and Fargate cluster on which task's needs to be run.
 Other config like tasks desired count, VPC configs, SecurityGroup, LoadBalancer.

+### Execution of the file

+This CloudFormation template is executed as part of `Deploy` stage in CodePipeline.

+### Created Fargate and supporting resources